9001/softchat/README.md

 Override automatically vectorized emotes by creating a ".manual.svg" file in the cache directory.
 So for the emote `UCS9uQI-jC3DE0L4IpXyvr6w_Do6dXuL6LZCQ_AP4-buoDQ` create the file `UCS9uQI-jC3DE0L4IpXyvr6w_Do6dXuL6LZCQ_AP4-buoDQ.manual.svg`.
 This can be used for emotes where the automatic version is of low quality.

+Similarly, rather than using `--emote_fill` to fill the background of all emotes, you can create an empty file named `UCS9uQI-jC3DE0L4IpXyvr6w_Do6dXuL6LZCQ_AP4-buoDQ.bg` to enable bg-fill for just that one emote.

 # about